 When H.P.
-Blavatsky discussed the "obligatory pilgrimage for every Soul" within the "Universal Over-Soul (cosmically, Adi-Buddha) through the "Cycle of Incarnation" from the "elemental" to the "mineral" to the "plant" and up to the "holiest archangel" or "Dhyani-Buddha," one must turn to G. de Purucker's diagram on page 435 to understand the evolutionary ladder of evolving intelligences in the Cosmos and it is very different than the Cosmic structure presented on page 437.
+Blavatsky discussed the "obligatory pilgrimage for every Soul" within the "Universal Over-Soul (cosmically, Adi-Buddhi) through the "Cycle of Incarnation" from the "elemental" to the "mineral" to the "plant" and up to the "holiest archangel" or "Dhyani-Buddha," one must turn to G. de Purucker's diagram on page 435 to understand the evolutionary ladder of evolving intelligences in the Cosmos and it is very different than the Cosmic structure presented on page 437.
 Viewed from the perspective of the seven-layered human constitution, the "Elemental" and the "Vital Astral Soul" correspond to the mineral and plant energies within a man.
 The "Elementary Ego" corresponds to the animal propensities within a man.
 The "Astral Personal Ego" corresponds to the ordinary human thinking within a man.
 The "Higher Manas" corresponds to the Manasaputra within a man.
-The "Buddhi" corresponds to the planetary Spirit within a man.
-The "Atman" or "Divine Monad" corresponds to the solar Spirit within a man.
-This is the ladder of intelligences, as opposed to the Cosmic structure, within the Mundane Egg.
+The "Buddhi" corresponds to the Planetary Spirit within a man.
+The "Atman" or "Divine Monad" corresponds to the Solar Spirit within a man.
+This is the ladder of evolving intelligences within the Mundane Egg.

 The reason that H.P.
-Blavatsky closed her depiction of the evolutionary ladder with the Dhyani-Buddha is because the Dhyani-Buddha is at the heart of our solar Sun, per Fountain-Source on page 294.
-On the evolutionary ladder, the solar Sun is at the pinnacle of the seven-fold human constitution within the Mundane Egg.
-But in the Cosmic structure, the solar Sun is only at the equator of the Mundane Egg.
+Blavatsky closed her depiction of the evolutionary ladder with the Dhyani-Buddha is because the Dhyani-Buddha is at the heart of our Solar Sun, per Fountain-Source on page 294.
+On the evolutionary ladder, the Solar Sun is at the pinnacle of the seven-fold human constitution within the Mundane Egg.
+But in the Cosmic structure, the Solar Sun is only at the equator of the Mundane Egg.
 In the Cosmic structure, Paramatman correlates to Atman, but on the evolutionary ladder of evolving intelligences Paramatman transcends Atman.
 Therefore, in reference to the evolutionary ladder outlined on page 435, G. de Purucker wrote, "Atman is cosmic or appurtenant to the solar system" whereas "Paramatman is cosmic or galactic."
 In the Cosmic structure, Mahat, Adi-Buddhi, and Paramatman are the layers of the Equatorial Sun, the Polar Sun, and the Central Sun.
-On the evolutionary ladder, Manas, Buddhi, and Atman are merely the evolving intelligences of the Manasaputras, planetary Spirits, and solar Spirits.
-There are two levels of instruction going on in The Secret Doctrine at once, and until the reader can tell one level from the other its mysteries remain a closed book.
+On the evolutionary ladder, Manas, Buddhi, and Atman are merely the evolving intelligences of the Manasaputras, Planetary Spirits, and Solar Spirits.

-Finally, in theosophical literature, it must be remembered that the entire upper triad can be collapsed onto the highest of the seven cosmical or human principles in such a way that it is only implied but never explicitly stated.
+Finally, it must be remembered that the entire upper triad can be collapsed onto the highest of the seven cosmical or human principles in such a way that it is only implied but never explicitly stated.
 H.P.
 Blavatsky followed this procedure in her Secret Doctrine Commentary and explained the Stanzas of Dzyan from a seven-fold perspective.
-When this maneuver is performed in theosophical literature, the seventh cosmical principle of Paramatman or the seventh human principle of Atman implicitly possesses the Great Breath of the immaculate white disk, the dull black ground, and the central point within it.
+When this maneuver is performed, the seventh cosmical principle of Paramatman or the seventh human principle of Atman implicitly possesses the Great Breath of the immaculate white disk, the dull black ground, and the central point within it.
 In a ten-fold system, the "higher Deity" is not collapsed onto the 7th Principle and therefore remains an "abstract Triangle."
-But in a simplified seven-fold system the higher Deity is collapsed onto the 7th principle, thereby making it a four-fold Unity, or "perfect Cube," and a more "orthodox" presentation of the mysteries.
+But in a simplified seven-fold system the higher Deity is collapsed onto the 7th principle, thereby making it a four-fold Unity, or "perfect Cube," and a more "orthodox" presentation of the Sacred Mysteries.